nanaky92/BetterAPI/readme.md

 We already have some integration tests, which is good, but they have the problem of relying on BD API in order to being able to test.
 If DB API does not work, the tests would fail.

+I did not do them because I already did some unit tests for [the other coding challenge](https://github.com/nanaky92/Data-Science-Challenge).

 ### Discrepancies between BD API and ES

 Due to the difference in inner workings of Elastic Search with default setttings and the BD API, we can find differences when we query for something that does not exist in the BD API but has a good match in ES.